 Search Criteria 2

-Your search criteria is Accounting Context set to Czech Republic, Language set to null, and Localized Number set to 314.
+Your search criteria is Accounting Context set to Czechia, Language set to null, and Localized Number set to 314.
 The results you want to retrieve are Localized Name and Localized Number.

 This saved search returns only one line with Localized Name and Localized Number because the Accounting Context and Language is clearly specified.